Hyundai Group

 Hyundai Group (Korean: 현대그룹; [ˈçəːndɛ]) is a South Korean conglomerate founded by Chung Ju-yung.
-The first company in the group was founded in 1947 as a construction company.
+The group was founded in 1947 as a construction company.
 With government assistance, Chung and his family members rapidly expanded into various industries, eventually becoming South Korea's second chaebol.
 Chung Ju-yung was directly in control of the company until his death in 2001.